zaironjacobs/get-chrome-driver/README.md

 [![PyPI - Status](https://img.shields.io/pypi/status/get-chrome-driver)](https://pypi.python.org/pypi/get-chrome-driver)
 [![PyPI - License](https://img.shields.io/pypi/l/get-chrome-driver)](https://pypi.python.org/pypi/get-chrome-driver)

-A tool to download ChromeDriver.
-You can choose to download the beta release (if one is currently available), the stable release or a specific release.
+A tool to download and install ChromeDriver.
+Automatically download a ChromeDriver version for the current installed Chrome version.
+Or you can choose to download the beta release (if one is currently available), the stable release or another specific release.
 You can use this tool as a package import or as a command-line application.

 ## Install